msh31/attiny85-playground/README.md

 ## List of scripts

-- **DNS Poisoner** - Redirects popular sites to a porn site using the hosts file.
+- **LLM Blocker** - Redirects all A.I. powered chatbots to an adult site using the hosts file.
 - **LED Blinker** - Blinks the built-in LED at a 420ms interval.
+- **Mouse Jiggler** - Moves the mouse around on loop

 ---